 Beginner piano songs for young kids are even better when the tune is familiar, and the words are fun or even silly!
-"Found a Peanut" is just that kind of song!

 This video has Found a Peanut lyrics almost the same as mine (you know how it is with "folk tunes"...):

 When I teach this song, I usually start with the student on the CHORDS, not the melody, some weeks before actually showing them the music.

 Even if you have prepared their ears for the melody by working with the chords first, they likely will not "hear" the melody, playing so slowly.
 That's fine.

 Here's an easy-to-read version of this easy piano sheet music:

 These kids will want to do the entire song NOW.
 For a change of pace, just switch places and let your student play the chords while you play the melody.

 They can start with easy triads, one chord every two measures (since it is a VERY FAST 3-beat song, written so beginners won't be intimidated by eighth notes).
-Have them play the chords like this:

-See if they can figure it out BY EAR - then discuss the theory behind the chords - how the I and V chords (One and Five chords) love to go together, and that when the melody has a different key "home", the chords change along with it.
+See if they can figure it out BY EAR - then discuss the theory behind the chords - how the I and V chords (One and Five chords) "love" to go together, and that when the melody has a different key "home", the chords change along with it.

 So now the triads will be: